Vexel-Inc/Vexel-AI/README.md

 # Vexel-AI
-Vexel AI | The Modern &amp; Simple Web AI Based On Google Gemini 1.5 Flash
+Vexel AI | The Modern &amp; Simple Web AI Based On Google Gemini 1.5 Flash, Vexel AI Can Chat & Write Codes In Any Language With You

 # Advanteges
 - Dark & Light Mode